Intangible assets: introduction: link with accountancy

 The way the accounts entries are used to arrive at the tax position is dealt with in the computations section starting at CIRD12000, while our general approach to challenging accountancy judgements on the grounds that they are not in accordance with GAAP is dealt with at CIRD30130 andCIRD30140.
 A simple computational example is shown at CIRD10116.

 Where this manual provides guidance on the accounting treatment under GAAP, the references are to Sections 18 and 19 of FRS102.
 Other accounting standards dealing with intangible assets and goodwill include IFRS3, IAS38, Sections 13 and 14 of FRS 105, FRS7 and FRS10.
 In instances where the principles of these other accounting standards differ from those of Sections 18 and 19 of FRS102, this is highlighted in the relevant section.
 If you have concerns regarding the accounting treatment of intangibles and goodwill, seek advice from an HMRC compliance accountant.

-An exception the general rule that the accounting entries are the starting point for arriving at the tax position is where there is an election for 4% p.a. fixed rate amortisation.
-This is dealt with at CIRD12905 onwards.
+Another exception to the general rule that the accounting entries are the starting point for arriving at the tax position is where there is an election for a 4% fixed rate.
+This includes the 4% fixed rate election and the mandatory fixed rate of 6.5% for relevant assets acquired from 1 April 2019 under the FA19 rules.
+The fixed rate of relief is dealt with from CIRD12905 onwards.